 Overall Poverty Rate

 Female Poverty Rate

-The race most likely to be in poverty in Paradise is Islander, with 28.65% below the poverty level.
+The race most likely to be in poverty in Paradise is Native, with 29.54% below the poverty level.

 The race least likely to be in poverty in Paradise is Other, with NaN% below the poverty level.